sabvoth/website-portfolio/README.md

 Then, it checks the tags of the project it just displayed, and adds any new ones to the Tag Field.

-Whenever a tag is clicked, it simple dumps the Project Field and the Tag Field out and regenerates the page, re-running the same code but with that tag as a filter.
+Whenever a tag is clicked, it simply dumps the Project Field and the Tag Field out and regenerates the page, re-running the same code but with that tag as a filter.
 And that's it!